13o-bbr-bbq/Broken_LLM_Integration_App/README.md

 ---

 ## Latest Updates
-- Implementation of a defense mechanism using black list defense.
+- Implementation of Ollama support.

 ## Overview
 Utilizing LLM integration middleware like Flowise and LangChain facilitates the development of "LLM applications" that seamlessly integrate web applications, LLMs, and DBMSs.
 Consequently, there has been a noticeable increase in the number of LLM applications.
 Nevertheless, these applications present distinct attack surfaces compared to traditional web applications.
 As highlighted in the [OWASP Top 10 for LLM Applications](https://owasp.org/www-project-top-10-for-large-language-model-applications/), LLM applications are susceptible to a broad array of novel attack surfaces.